Varshita0307/DSA/README.md

 2. Functionalities of a Graph
 3. Parantheses Matching
 4. Duplicate Parantheses
+5. Depth First Search (Python)
-5. Detect cycle in a directed graph (using DFS)
+6. Detect cycle in a directed graph (using DFS)
-6. Detect cycle in an undirected graph (using DFS)
+7. Detect cycle in an undirected graph (using DFS)
-7. Finding next greater element
+8. Finding next greater element
+9. Kruskal Algorithm using disjoint set